Quack842/escape-room/README.md

 situation in game.

 The player will look around the room to find a key/code to use to escape the room.
 There is also tips and hints available for the player to ask for when they are stuck.
+As well as change directions by indicating what direction they want to face.

 If you have every player Larry... almost the same.